pixelknit/animationPrediction/README.md

 The future_frames.py will reverse the normalization of the data and produce the predicted_future_frames.json file which can be loaded back in Blender and set the next keyframes for the bones with the predicted animation.

 # TODO:
-The main root node which is hips, has to be processed separately since is not giving good results, but overall the character is moving like it's walking.
+The main root node which is hips, has to be processed separately since is not giving good results.

 Initial test animation: